 How Iron Mountain’s Customer Marketing Strategy Delivers 6-Figure Value

-Iron Mountain—the industry leader in storage and information management services—is one such company.
-Since 2013, they have run a customer marketing program aimed at better understanding and engaging customers to improve their experience and drive more business.
+Iron Mountain—the industry leader in storage and information management services—is leading the way when it comes to engaging customers.
+Since 2013, they have run a customer marketing program aimed at better understanding customers to improve their experience–and driven six-figure value for the business as a result.

 A customer marketing strategy that delivers